-“[Microinfluencers] have an intimate community where they’re likely connected personally to many of their followers.
+“[Micro-influencers] have an intimate community where they’re likely connected personally to many of their followers.
 When designing a campaign with them, don’t be generic.
-Add depth, personality, and individualization, and offer some creative control to them to be certain that their voice is protected in the process and message,” says Megan Rokosh, Global CMO at Havas Health & You, in an interview with Forbes.
+Add depth, personality, and individualization, and offer some creative control to them to be certain that their voice is protected in the process and message,” says Megan Rokosh, global CMO at Havas Health & You, in an interview with Forbes.

-3) Take a stance on social issues
+3. Take a stance on social issues

 But there’s a fine line between showing social responsibility and empty “wokevertising.”
 Young people are experts at sniffing out the latter and don’t respond well to brands using social justice for pure self-promotion.

 Pepsi’s now-infamous Kendall Jenner ad is another textbook example of brands being too eager to latch onto social justice for promotional purposes without actually walking the talk.
-So how can you take a stance on social issues without veering off into wokevertising territory?
+So how can you take a stance on social issues without veering off into “wokevertising” territory?

 Gen Z also wants the brands they support to stand up and show solidarity in times of crisis.
 In 2020, Fenty Beauty announced they would shut down their business for a day to support the Black Lives Matter movement and mark Blackout Tuesday.

-The company went one step further by donating to organizations fighting racism and encouraging their followers to also take a stand against racism and discrimination.
+The company went one step further by donating to organizations fighting racism and encouraging their followers to take a stand against racism and discrimination.

-4) Display integrity and authenticity
+4. Display integrity and authenticity

 A 2021 Ernst & Young survey about Gen Z found young people value “trust, transparency and authenticity” and will turn away from anything or anyone that appears inauthentic.
 Another reason why UGC works so well.

 “‘Authenticity’ has been shown in Gen-Z research as a critical element in how they evaluate products and services.
-Gen-Z consumers want to be able to trust the brand, understand what it stands for and be confident they aren’t being sold a bag of goods,” says OptiMine CEO Matt Voda about marketing to Gen Z in a recent Forbes interview.
+Gen-Z consumers want to be able to trust the brand, understand what it stands for and be confident that they aren’t being sold a bag of goods,” says OptiMine CEO Matt Voda about marketing to Gen Z in a recent Forbes interview.

 Admittedly, “integrity” and “authenticity” can quickly turn into buzzwords without meaning.
 In a practical sense, embodying these values means treating your customers as more than just a source of profit and not sacrificing long-term trust for a short-term gimmick.

 To make sure its back-to-school campaign was authentic enough, Dick’s Sporting Goods once again went above and beyond in engaging Gen Z. Not only did they feature Zoomer influencers in the ad campaign, but they also had young creators advise the company on the campaign.

-5) Create short and snappy video content
+5. Create short and snappy video content

 In addition to creating challenges, you can take an educational or funny angle when building your video content calendar.